Read on for our discussion of CSTR Digester Mixing Theory and our Landia GasMix Review.

-So, it follows that the higher the yield and quality of biogas will be until some other factor becomes rate limiting.
-In other words, in order for the reaction to take place the “food” must come into contact with the “bug” that wants to eat it, at a molecular level, and the more molecular motion the better!
+So, it follows that the higher the yield and quality of biogas will be until some other factor becomes rate-limiting.
+In other words, in order for the reaction to take place the “food” must come into contact with the “bug” that wants to eat it.
+This happens at a molecular level, and the more molecular motion through physical mixing the better!

-The book continues, by the use of mathematics in the form of advanced fluid dynamics, to provide equations which chemical process designers can use to calculate the mass and heat transfer rates needed to optimize their chemical and biochemical reactions.
+The above book continues, by the use of mathematics in the form of advanced fluid dynamics, to provide equations.
+These are the equations used by chemical process designers to calculate the mass and heat transfer rates needed to optimize their chemical and biochemical reactions.

 “Will it really often be financially viable to invest in new, or retro-fitted, mixing equipment, and if so does Landia's GasMix system come up to scratch”.

 Landia GasMix Review

-Rather than continuing here with a written review, we thought that the best way to explain the way the GasMix system works was by producing a video to explain it in detail, as in our video below:
+Rather than continuing here with a written review, we thought that the best way to explain the way the GasMix system works was by producing a video to explain it in detail, as below:

 Returning now to the question we posed above, which was: “Will it really often be financially viable to invest in new, or retro-fitted, mixing equipment, and if so does Landia's GasMix system come up to scratch”, our conclusion to this review is yes it is and, yes it does – in all technical aspects.
 This is a system well worth considering.